ADnothing/model_galaxy/README.md

 ploting : plots the observations with the models

-binning : file that https://github.com/damleborgne gaved us to plot the oberved galaxies as bins.
+binning : file that Damien Le Borgne gaved us to plot the oberved galaxies as bins.